acrylplatform/acryl-documentation/en/smart-contracts/writing-dapps.md

 If a validation algorithm has to have some additional logic that goes beyond only the detection of transaction's ownership, then a special script written in RIDE is used.
 This script is attached to the account.
 That kind of script is called the **account script**.
 After the attachment of the script to the account, all the transactions that are sent from this account will be verified with this script.

 ## IDE for writing account scripts
-We are using [Waves IDE](http://ide.wavesplatform.com/) as our IDE for writing RIDE scripts.
+We are using [Acryl IDE](http://ide.acrylplatform.com/) as our IDE for writing RIDE scripts.
 To create a new script let's click the **New** button and select the **Account script** option.
 ![](../../assets/1.png)

 A new tab will open, inside of which we can start writing our RIDE script.
 ![](../../assets/2.png)

 ## Working with transaction object inside of the account script
 An account script has the context containing a few useful variables.
 One of such variables is the variable `tx`, that contains within itself the information about the transaction that's validated by the account script.
-There are [several types of transactions](/waves-node/node-api/transactions.md) exist in the Waves blockchain.
+There are [several types of transactions](/acryl-node/node-api/transactions.md) exist in the Acryl blockchain.
 Inside of the account script we have to have an ability to determine the type of a transaction.
 Type casting is possible due to the `match` operator:
 ```
 let accountPubKey = base58'9xPqZ7fhgKxRsgkbahawNMsgHhM9TMYa3SXwNmn3bvyS'